sara-nl/griddocs/source/Pages/Advanced/grid_software.rst

 CVMFS
 =====

 Softdrive is using the `CVMFS service`_ (short for CernVM File System) on the background.
-CVMFS is a network file system based on HTTP and optimized to deliver experiment software in a fast, scalable, and reliable way.
+CVMFS is a network file system based on HTTP and optimised to deliver experiment software in a fast, scalable, and reliable way.

 Quickstart